QsingularityAi/MLOps_Classification/README.md

-# Brain Stroke Prediction Project
+# End to End Machine Learning Pipeline for Brain Stroke Prediction classfication Project

 This project is aimed at predicting the likelihood of brain stroke based on patient data.